Friday, October 19, 2018

 3:15-4:45pm: LEGISLATIVE PANEL – Moderated by Dave Warren

 Legislators discussed energy related legislation expected to be introduced in 2019 and respond to suggestions about the future of the Renewable Energy Systems Incentive Program (RESIP).

 5:00-8:00pm: EVENING NETWORKING RECEPTION

-Solar Washington presented its fourth year hosting the Washington State Solar Summit.
+Solar Washington has presented the Washington State Solar Summit to bring industry stakeholders together to address important issues relevant to the solar industry in Washington.
 Click on the following links to view past Solar Summit agenda and supporters.